richmailYT/Spam-Script/README.md

 CLI (Command-line-interface) for spamming.
 It is very easy to use

 type in your terminal or cmd `python3 /path/to/script /path/to/text/file/to/use/to/spam`

-and example is `python3 Downloads/spammer\ 1.3.0.py`
+An example is `python3 Downloads/spammer\ 1.3.0.py`

 Move your mouse to the top left corner of your screen to stop the spam.